aiked/Pony/README.md

 Pony
 ====

-A modern search engine for textiles, an awesome pony.
+A modern search engine for last famous words, the awesome pony.